-Dr Neil Ewen is Senior Lecturer and Programme Leader in Media and Communication.
-He gained his BA at the University of Stirling (2001) and his MA (2003) and Ph.D.
+Dr Neil Ewen is a Senior Lecturer in Film and Media Studies and the Programme Leader for the Media and Communication suite of degrees.
+He earned his BA at the University of Stirling (2001) and his MA (2003) and Ph.D.
 (2010) at the University of East Anglia.
 Prior to arriving at Winchester in 2015, he taught at UEA, the University of Southampton, and the University of Portsmouth.
 He is a Senior Fellow of the Higher Education Academy.

 Neil’s research interests lie in the politics of contemporary media and culture.
 From a critical media and cultural studies perspective, he writes about celebrity, sport, politics and politicians, film, television, and journalism.
 He regularly presents his work at conferences in the UK and abroad, and his writing has appeared in a variety of academic publications.
-He is the co-editor of First Comes Love: Power Couples, Celebrity Kinship, and Cultural Politics (New York: Bloomsbury Academic, 2015) and Capitalism, Crime and Media in the 21st Century (Palgrave Macmillan, forthcoming 2020).
-Since 2015 he has edited the Cultural Report section of the journal Celebrity Studies (Routledge).
+He is the co-editor of First Comes Love: Power Couples, Celebrity Kinship, and Cultural Politics (New York: Bloomsbury Academic, 2015), Capitalism, Crime and Media in the 21st Century (Palgrave Macmillan, forthcoming 2020), and special issues of Television and New Media on the TV show Friends and Celebrity Studies on populist political celebrities in contemporary Europe (Sept 2020).
+He has edited the Cultural Report section of the journal Celebrity Studies (Routledge) since 2015.

 Areas of expertise

 - Critical media studies | Cultural Studies | Celebrity Studies

 - Critical Theory | Ideology | Political Economy

 - Globalization | Capitalism | Nationalism | National identities